onflow/flow-emulator/README.md

 create a new named snapshot of the state and then at any later point revert emulator state to that reference.

-In order to use the state managment functionality you need to run the emulator with persistent state:
+In order to use the state management functionality you need to run the emulator with persistent state:
 ```bash
 flow emulator --persist
 ```